Mirantis/training-lab/README.md

 Unaccepted Keys:
 Rejected Keys:

+# Check salt versions
+$ salt '*' test.version

 # Verify that the Salt Minion nodes are synchronized by running the following command on the Salt Master node
 $ salt '*' saltutil.sync_all

+# Refresh Salt pillars
+$ salt '*' saltutil.refresh_pillar

+# Check out your inventory to be able to resolve any inconsistencies in your model:
+$ reclass-salt --top

 # Perform the initial Salt configuration
 $ salt '*kvm*' state.sls salt.minion